 You can submit your complaint by letter or email or by using the contact us form in this website.

 Please identify yourself clearly in your complaint, because the law does not allow the Commissioner to consider anonymous complaints.
-If you do not want your identity to be disclosed to the person who is the subject of your complaint, please make this clear to the Commissioner.
+If you do not want your identity to be disclosed, please make this clear to the Commissioner.

 Please also clearly identify the person or persons who are the subject of your complaint.
 Give as much information as you can about what you think they have done wrong.